githubshashwat/Webexpense-Manager/README.txt

 LICENSE AND COPYRIGHT: All the images used for this project are representational images.
-I(Ritu Jalan) holds no copyright over these images.
+I(Shashwat Kumar) holds no copyright over these images.